Catherine Sevenau

 I am from Noreen and Carl, who were like sin and prayer.

-What ever in the world made those two think they could stay together?
+Whatever in the world made those two think they could stay together?

 I am from dime stores and small towns.